 “Your kids,” said Sharon.
 “I can’t tell.
 A little bit of both you and Linda, I guess.”

 “Tough to tell because they’re all thin and in shape.”

-Timothy laughed.
+Malcolm laughed.
 The disparity in weight between his kids and both Linda and him was a gag.
 Sandra, the eldest, was on her third year at Vassar, working towards a degree in anthropology while earning an income as an aerobics instructor.
-Timothy, Jr. was gangly and constantly on the go, hurrying through breakfast, rushing out the door, running to catch up with his friends.
+Malcolm, Jr. was gangly and constantly on the go, hurrying through breakfast, rushing out the door, running to catch up with his friends.
 Greggy was only 15 and already he had a voice that awed, one that filled the driveway with melody as he’d shoot a basketball.
 Fitness aside, eating was a merry family affair.
 Pork chops, meatloaf, chocolate cake… they splurged on it all.

 Sharon wouldn’t survive a meal with his kids.
 She’d go hungry.
 At the reunion, she didn’t drink wine because apparently wine contained meat products, and she spent more time separating the cheese from the salad than filling her fork.
 Linda was an excellent cook.
 Her fettuccine alfredo was the best, the sauce creamy as vanilla ice cream and the bacon baked to a crisp.
 And she inherited the recipe to his mom’s liver pâté.
 Sharon today would most likely refuse even one finger scoop.